mk/clerk-px23/README.md

    [:div.mx-auto.max-w-prose.px-8 [:strong "Figure 1: "] "Clerk side-by-side with Emacs"]]])
 ```

-As shown here, our "notebooks" are just source files containing regular Clojure code.
+As shown here, our _notebooks_ are just source files containing regular Clojure code.
 Block comments are treated as markdown text with added support for LaTeX, data visualization, and so on, while top-level forms are treated as code cells that show the result of their evaluation.
 This format allows us to use Clerk in the context of production code that resides in revision control, and because files decorated with these comment blocks are legal code without Clerk loaded, it has been extensively used to publish documentation for libraries that are then able to ship without any dependency on Clerk itself[^maria].

-[^maria]: We have borrowed this approach from [maria.cloud][maria], a web-hosted interactive Clojure learning tool created by Matt Huebert, David Liepmann, and one of the authors of this paper.
+[^maria]: We have borrowed this approach from [maria.cloud][maria], a web-hosted interactive Clojure learning tool created by [Matt Huebert](https://matt.is), [Dave Liepmann](https://www.daveliepmann.com/), and [Jack Rusher](https://jackrusher.com/).
+Maria was an extension of [work presented at PX16](https://px16.matt.is) by Matt Huebert.

 Clerk’s audience is experienced Clojure developers who are familiar with interactive development.
 They are able to continue programming in their accustomed style, evaluating individual forms and inspecting intermediate results, but with the added ability to `show!` a namespace/file in Clerk.
 A visual representation of the file is then re-computed either: